hanrattyjen/CV/README.md

 #### Skills

 Got lots of new mad skills.
-By the end of week 6, my group of 4 people had built an airBnb clone using Ruby and Sinatra, all fully-tested and working and looking good.
-This has increased my confidence so much.
+By the end of week 6, our group of 4 people had built an airBnb clone called [makersBnB](https://github.com/hanrattyjen/makersbnb) using Ruby and Sinatra, all fully-tested and working and looking good.

-Now that I know what can be done in only a few days, I'm so excited to see what I can achieve in the next 6 weeks, 6 months and 6 years.
+This increased my confidence a lot and now that I know what can be done in only a few days, I'm very excited to see what I can achieve in the next 6 weeks, 6 months and 6 years.

 #### Focus